-DOE has issued a class waiver that applies to this FOA.
+DOE's Office of Energy Efficiency and Renewable Energy has issued a class waiver that applies to this FOA, Topic Area 1.
 Under this class waiver, domestic large businesses may elect title to their subject inventions similar to the right provided to the domestic small businesses, educational institutions, and nonprofits by law.
 In order to avail itself of the class waiver, a domestic large business must agree that any products embodying or produced through the use of a subject invention first created or reduced to practice under this program will be substantially manufactured in the United States.